 Note: The Shading view option displays the view in the design colors.
-Another setting in the document displays the shading view with realistic rendering.
+The following setting displays the shading view with realistic rendering.

-- Validate the window with OK, then place the view. - Open the document properties of the draft. - In the Projection parameters section, tick Use realistic rendering. - Projection parameters  Use realistic rendering - Click OK to confirm.
+- Confirm the window with OK, then place the view. - Open the document properties of the draft. - In the Projection parameters section, tick Use realistic rendering.

-The shaded view automatically changes to realistic rendering.
+The shaded view is now displayed in realistic rendering.